Nineteen Ways to Go Sailing if You Don’t Own a Sailboat

 Create your own private share boat

 Outside the rule of this blog but not really.
 Buy a boat and put an ad on craigslist or trademe or whatever that you are looking for monthly membership partners.
-In Austin here my friend shares out a really nice Benteeau 373.
-The boat costs him nothing as long as he keeps about 5 people in the share program.
+In Austin here my friend shares out a really nice Beneteau 373.
+Another friend shares a Jeanneau 410.
+The boat costs them nothing as long as he keeps about 5 people in the share program.
 Those guys only pay about $500 per month for a ridiculously nice boat.
 They all use the NauticEd boat sharing software.

 Join a private share group